kristjanr/wise-cs/scraped-data/sections/04-wise-card/subsections/01-wise-card-basics/articles/07-what-are-my-spending-limits/content.md

+# Wise card basics
-# What are my spending limits?
+## What are my spending limits?
 Your Wise card comes with default and maximum limits.
 You can always choose either one in your Wise app or desktop version, or turn off a specific type of payment completely.

 There are different limits for cardholders in different countries, so keep in mind where you ordered your card.